 FWA may require different architectural optimizations different from MBB.
 For instance, both user plane and control plane design of core network could be different for FWA subscribers.
-FWA service has fewer non-mobile supported users, thus lower control plane load and light-weight control plane nodes.
+FWA service has fewer users per cell, thus lower control plane load and lightweight control plane nodes.
 On the other hand, data consumption is higher in the user plane.
 A more distributed user plane would be beneficial to improve network performance and reduce transmission costs.
-Similarly, centralizing baseband processing may not provide baseband pooling gains due to fixed nature of traffic.
-A centralized baseband pool may also increase fronthaul transmission costs.
+Similarly, centralizing baseband processing would have lower utility with reduced pooling gains and might not be worth the increased fronthaul transmission costs.

-Spectrum Options for FWA
+4. Spectrum Options for FWA